ahitrin/SiebenApp/README.md

 ![step7](docs/example7.png)

+As you may see, enumeration of goals has been changed.
+This is done in order to simplify work with a large amount of goals.
+Even when your goaltree has tens of subgoals, there are only few of them on the top usually.
+With using enumeration only for the visible goals we make goal selection easier.

 Now you don't need to think about visa.
 Being focused well on a single goal, you find good tickets and buy them.
 Now it's time to _close_ current subgoal.
 Just press `c` for that.

 ![step8](docs/example8.png)